Research on CBD and Neurotrophins like BDNF and NT-3 for Anxiety

 Going back to early trauma and stress' effect on later anxiety, researchers found an effect BDNF which is critical during key periods of brain development (and pruning):

 We found that hippocampal BDNF expression plays a critical role in resilience to chronic stress and that reduction of hippocampal BDNF expression in young, but not adult, rats induces prolonged elevations in corticosterone secretion.

-The same was found for acute stress in terms of effect on younger brains.
+The same was found for acute stress in terms of the effect on younger brains.

-Aside from repair of neuron damage, BDNF is a learning enhancer!
+Aside from the repair of neuron damage, BDNF is a learning enhancer!